Libraries: why they’re good for children

 - At the library, go to the children’s section and encourage your child to browse the books.
-Give your child some quiet time to look through the books.
+Give your child quiet time to look through the books.

 - Notice what books your child is interested in, and talk about the books that your child looks at.
 For example, ‘That looks like an interesting book – what do you think it might be about?’

-- Sit with your child and read some books together.
+- Sit with your child and read books together.
 Decide together which ones to borrow and which ones you’ll put back on the shelf.

 Trying different books is all part of learning.
-It doesn’t matter if some of the books your child chooses turn out to be too hard or aren’t as interesting as your child thought they would be.
+It doesn’t matter if some of the books your child chooses turn out to be too hard to read or aren’t as interesting as your child thought they would be.
 You can just return them and get something else next time.